Home >

 Finnegan's Wake (1939)

-It was the end product of an evolution that conceivably could be called tragic, since it culminated in a book from which most readers are shut out. --Mark Van Doren, The Great Ideas Today 1969, p.
-297
+It was the end product of an evolution that conceivably could be called tragic, since it culminated in a book from which most readers are shut out. --Mark Van Doren

 - Virginia WOOLF (1882-1941)